marty90/tstat_spark_miner/README.md

 # Tstat-Spark-Miner
-This tool allows to perform simple queries to a Spark based cluster where Tstat log files are stored.
+This tool allows to perform simple queries to a *Spark* based cluster where *Tstat* log files are stored.

 # 1. Description
-This tool allows to run simple queries in a Spark cluster on Tstat log files.
+This tool allows to run simple queries in a *Spark* cluster if *Tstat* log files are stored.
 It instruments jobs coming from a predefined set of possible workflows.
-The aim of Tstat-Spark-Miner is to provide a simple command-line tool to extract simple analytics from Tstat log files.
+The aim of *Tstat-Spark-Miner* is to provide a command-line tool to extract simple analytics from *Tstat* log files.
-Please read somthing about [Spark](http://spark.apache.org/) and [Tstat](http://tstat.polito.it).
+Please read something about [Spark](http://spark.apache.org/) and [Tstat](http://tstat.polito.it).

 For information about this Readme file and this tool please write to [martino.trevisan@polito.it](mailto:martino.trevisan@polito.it)

 # 2. Prerequisites
-To use this tool you need a Spark cluster and a storage source (local or hdfs) where some Tstat log file is store.
+To use this tool you need a *Spark* cluster and a storage source (local or hdfs) where some *Tstat* log file is store.
-You need to be authenticated on the cluster; when using Kerberos authentication, just run:
+You need to be authenticated on the cluster; when using *Kerberos* authentication, just run:
 ```
 kinit
 ```